SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/TypeCasting.md

 # Type Casting

-Determine a value's runtime type, and give it more specific type information.
+Determine a value's runtime type and give it more specific type information.

 *Type casting* is a way to check the type of an instance, or to treat that instance as a different